Vera (Olivia) Weatherbie

 Vera (Olivia) Weatherbie (1909-1977) was a Vancouver painter and one of the first graduates from the Vancouver School of Decorative Applied Art.
 Weatherbie was known for her connections with the Group of Seven Painter, VSDAA faculty member, and co-founder of the British Columbia College of Arts, Frederick Varley.

 Education

 Weatherbie was born in 1909 in Vancouver and went to Britannia Secondary School.

 Weatherbie attended the Vancouver School of Decorative Applied Art, now Emily Carr University of Art and Design, from 1925 to 1929 with fellow painter and friend Irene Hoffar Reid.

-Weatherbie continued her education in 1932-1933 completing post-graduate studies at the Royal Academy of Arts in London where she expanded her skill in diffused light, muted color, and fractured surfaces.
+Weatherbie continued her education in 1932-1933 completing post-graduate studies at the Royal Academy of Arts in London where she expanded her skill in diffused light, muted colour, and fractured surfaces.
 Upon her return from London, Weatherbie took a position as a painting instructor at the British Columbia College of Arts in Vancouver.
 The school was founded by Frederick Varley, Jock Macdonald and Harry Täuberwas.
 Weatherbie worked at the British Columbia College of Arts until it closed due to financial troubles in 1935.